-Emeritus and Passed Members of the Board of Advisors
+Emeritus Members of the Board of Advisors

 Eleanor Wacker